 Alzheimer’s Disease Education

-The Education and Information Core of the Layton Aging & Alzheimer's Disease Center develops and carries out a wide range of educational programs to:
+The Outreach, Recruitment and Education Core of the Layton Aging & Alzheimer’s Disease Center provides a wide range of educational programs to:

 - Increase public awareness and understanding of Alzheimer's Disease research